-There are several reasons why your dog may be scratching at his or her stomach.
-First you will need to take a close look at your dog’s stomach; what you see will help determine the cause of the itch.
+There are several reasons why your dog may scratch at their stomach.
+First, you’ll need to look closely at your dog’s stomach; what you see will help determine the cause of the itch.

-Each of the above listed scenarios will require unique steps to resolve your dog’s itching.
+Each of the above listed scenarios will require unique steps to solve your dog’s itching.

 A skin infection is easier to pinpoint.
 Skin infections are usually red, bumpy, and often a secretion is present.
 You can give your dog a bath with an antibacterial shampoo to help clean and clear up the infection.

--Dry skin: Dry skin may be due to living in a low moisture region (think New England during the Winter).
-Many feel the urge to give their dog a bath when they see dry skin or dandruff but giving your dog a bath will actually dry out your dog’s skin even more.
-You will want to apply some hydrocortisone cream which will reduce the urge to scratch.
-Also, you will want to make sure your dog’s food has essential omega oils and fatty acids.
+Dry skin may be due to living in a low moisture region (think New England during the Winter).
+Many feel the urge to give their dog a bath when they see dry skin or dandruff.
+Contrary to popular belief, bathing your dog will actually dry out your dog’s skin even more.
+You should apply hydro-cortisone cream to reduce the urge to scratch.
+Also, you will want to check your dog’s food has essential omega oils and fatty acids.
 Having these oils in your dog’s diet is essential to maintaining a healthy coat and skin.
-Moisturizing sprays are also available which contain natural oatmeal, fatty acids, and glycerin, all of which sooth skin and provide moisture.
-Running a humidifier in the house where your dog generally stays is a good idea to raise the moisture levels in the air.
-This will also help re-moisturize their coat.
+Moisturizing sprays are also available which contain natural oatmeal, fatty acids, and glycerin, all of which sooth

--Scabs/Blood: Determine the cause of the blood or the blood that has dried and turned into a scab.
+Determine the cause of the blood or the blood that has dried and turned into a scab.
 Clean the area well with hydrogen peroxide.
-Some like to use a 50/50 mix of warm water and peroxide so the sting isn’t too much for the dog.
+Some recommend a 50/50 mix of warm water and peroxide to reduce the stinging effect.
 Make sure the cut or scab does not look infected.
-Infected areas or deep cuts should be treated at the Vet.
+The Vet should tread infected areas or deep cuts.
 You should also take your dog to the Vet if you are not sure of the cause.
-Your dog could have come in contact with another animal, a rusty nail, or something that could be hazardous if it were to enter into your dog’s blood stream.
-Non-infected areas after being thoroughly cleaned should be covered with an antibiotic ointment, such as bacitracin.
+Your dog could have come in contact with another animal, a rusty nail, or something that could be hazardous if it were to

--Hair knots: Knots in your dog’s hair may simply be from lack of brushing or grooming.
+Lack of brushing or grooming can cause knots in your dog’s hair.
 Dogs with undercoats are especially prone to knots in their fur.
 Knots that are close to the skin pull as they get tighter, causing irritation and itchiness.
-You can either have your dog’s fur shaved or cut to clean up the coat and remove knots.
+You can shave your dog’s coat or cut to clean up the coat and remove knots.
 If cutting is not an option you can gently remove the knots with a slicker brush and a conditioner.
 Gently try to brush and work out as many knots as you can then give your dog a bath.
 After the bath, apply plenty of dog conditioner and use the slicker brush to slide through your dog’s undercoat.
-This will help remove the undercoat and any knots or matting.
-Be sure to brush your dog regularly to maintain and healthy coat and prevent knots.

--Sap: Remove sap as soon as you find it on your dog’s coat.
-It will get harder to remove the longer you wait.
+Remove sap as soon as you find it on your dog’s coat.
+It will become harder to remove the longer you wait.
 If the sap is on the edges of your dog’s fur then carefully trim it away with scissors.
 If trimming is not an option you can try a sap remover, olive oil, mayonnaise, or peanut butter.
-All of these items have a high oil content, which softens the sap and breaks down it’s stickiness.
-Work your item of choice into the fur/sap and let it sit for 10-15 minutes.
-Gently comb out the sap with a wire comb pictured to the right and give your dog a bath with warm water and shampoo to remove the rest of the sap along with the removing agent.
+All of these items have a high oil content.
+Therefore the oil softens the sap and breaks down it’s stickiness.
+Work your item of choice

--Foreign Object: If you find a thorn or twig in your dog’s coat then gently remove the object.
-If the object, such as a thorn, looks to be infected in the skin then it may be a good idea to have it removed by a professional.
+If you find a thorn or twig in your dog’s coat, gently remove the object.
+But, infected objects such as thorns should be removed by a professional.